rmera/boo/README.md

 by [Matt Bowers](https://github.com/mcb00)

-## Things that are missing
+## Things that are missing / in progress

 Many of these reflect the fact that I mostly work with rather small, dense datasets.

 * There are only exact trees, and no sparsity-awareness.
-* In general, computational performance is not a priority for this project, at least for now.
+* In general, computational performance is not a top priority for this project, though of course it would be nice.
 * As mentioned above, the libSVM reading support is very basic.
 * Only classification is supported.
 Still, since its  multi-class classification using one-hot-encoding, and the "activation function" (softmax by default) can be changed, I suspect you can trick the function into doing regression by giving one class and an activation function that does nothing.
 * There is nothing to deal with missing features in the samples.
 * Tests could be (and are being) improved.
 * Documentation (though the tests can be used as examples, as stated below).
 Comments in the code are being improved.
+* Ability to recover and apply serialized models from XGBoost.
+There is the [Leaves](https://github.com/dmitryikh/leaves) library for that, though.
+* A less brute-force scheme for hyperparameter determination.

-# Using chemLearn
+# Using Boo

 Hopefully I'll add instructions, for now, take a look at the test file (learn_test.go) to see examples.
 The code is --mostly--commented, so the regular Go documentation system should work.
 (I'm working on improving the comments).